Imagine this situation: a shop sells snow shovels for $15, but after heavy snow they increase the price to $20. Is that okay?

 How about rewarding Dan and Mark for cleaning their rooms?
 If you thought they should be given an equal number of erasers as a way to be fair, again, you’re not alone.
 A study reported by psychologist Paul Bloom in The Atlantic shows that kids have similar concerns about fairness: when asked how to reward Dan and Mark, most kids said that one eraser should be thrown away so that the boys can be given two each.
 However, it seemed that the kids wanted fair rewards rather than equal rewards, Bloom says, as they were happy for Dan to get three erasers when he had done more work.

 But things got interesting when the reward was changed to a grape (a better reward) for just one of the monkeys.
 It went something like this: the first monkey does her task and gets her cucumber reward.
 Then the second monkey does her task and gets a grape.
-The first monkey does her task again but only gets a cucumber again, at which point she throws the cucumber at the experimenter, bangs on the floor and shakes her cage, seemingly in response to the unfairness.
+The first monkey does her task again but only gets a cucumber again, at which point she throws the cucumber at the experimenter, bangs on the floor and shakes her cage.
+Although it’s impossible to know for certain why she reacted the way she did, some believe it was in response to the unfairness.

 Animals in the dog family also seem to follow rules of fairness, says Professor Marc Bekoff.
 When coyotes are play fighting, the stronger animal might roll over on its back to let the weaker one ‘win’, similar to the way kids tend to let each other have a turn at ‘winning’ in play fights, he says.
 And when a dog wants to play with another dog, it will bow as a signal to show this, and if it bites too hard when play fighting, it will bow to say sorry.